-Provide details about critical infrastructure from the HRVA.
+Provide details about critical infrastructure from the HRVA in the local emergency management plan.

 MAP(s) PSTA WUI RC and Local Fire Threat

 9. FireSmart Disciplines

 9.1 Education

 Public education and outreach efforts help community members learn about wildfire and its potential impacts to their communities.
 In addition, these efforts should be designed to help individuals understand their role in taking action to reduce risk.
 Education and outreach activities are designed for all groups to benefit, including elected officials, community planners, residents, visitors, businesses, land managers, first responders, and more.